practicusai/docs/docs/advanced.md

 ## Production Data Pipelines

 Typically, an ML workflow will depend on several cycles of data preparation steps before the final ML training can be done.
 This is rarely a one time task, since your ML model might eventually start drifting as time goes by (not predicting accurately anymore).
 When this happens, the first thing to try is usually re-training with new, fresh data.
 Which means you have to reload data from raw data sources, and apply data preparation steps again.
 Instead of preparing data manually every time you train, some teams create automated data pipelines.
-These pipelines usually run on a schedule, for instance daily, creating clean and ready-to-train-on data sets.
+These pipelines typically run on a schedule, for instance daily, creating clean and ready-to-train-on data sets.

 You can easily build data pipelines with Practicus AI, and embed them into existing data integration platforms.
 All you need is a platform that can run Python.
 Please see some performance tips below in the example code